Support www.hipchristmas.com! Shop at Amazon, iTunes, and more...

 Sinatra Family Wish You Merry Christmas, recorded with his children Nancy, Tina, and Frank Jr. The material from The

 Sinatra Christmas Album was expanded, remastered, and repackaged in 2004 as The

 In closing, I should point out that, despite its enduring popularity among baby boomers, 12 Songs Of Christmas has never been formally reissued on CD.
-Pretty up all the tracks show up on various compilations, but the whole thing was appended to a special 2009 "Christmas Edition" of the 2008 Sinatra retrospective, Nothing But The Best. [top of page]
+Pretty much all the tracks show up on various compilations, however, and the whole thing was appended to a special 2009 "Christmas Edition" of the 2008 Sinatra retrospective, Nothing But The Best. [top of page]

 Christmas Waltz (1954)